 Asked about these interventions, Mr Avery described what they had said as "not the whole truth".

-He added that Scotland would not need to opt-out of the euro or the Schengen passport-free travel area because it could not be compelled to join them.'No guarantees'
+He added that Scotland would not need to opt-out of the euro or the Schengen passport-free travel area because it could not be compelled to join them.

 Conservative MSP Jamie McGrigor admitted Mr Avery had "superior knowledge on Europe" but Labour MSP Patricia Ferguson said his opinions had been "in effect ruled out" by the European Commission and came with no guarantees.

 Blair Jenkins, chief executive of Yes Scotland, described the intervention as "an extremely significant and important contribution from an eminent and vastly-experienced European policy adviser".

 "People can be reassured that an independent Scotland will remain a member of the European Union," he added.

 A Better Together spokesperson said: "The notion that we could unpick a union that has lasted 300 years, set up an entirely new state, conclude negotiations on massive issues like debt and currency, and do what no other country has been able to do in terms of accelerated EU membership in 18 months is completely laughable.